Rozanova/WebDesignCourse/Syllabus.md

 >> 3. Write out a question that you would like the next student (those name follows yours in the Google Sheet) to answer.
 >>4.
 Open the project of the student whose name follows yours (below) in the Google Sheet) and answer their question through text or image on the next line following their question.

 * Read chapters 10-13 for next week!
+[HTM & CSS by John Duckett](https://dominicanart227.files.wordpress.com/2019/08/duckett.pdf)

 #### Week 10